 Dogs are cute and often friendly, so it's easy to get excited when you see one.
 However, they can quickly turn on someone they don't know.
 Even if you don't have a dog yourself, it's important to know proper behavior for interacting with dogs and how and when to approach one.
 Teach these things to children as well so everyone knows what to do to prevent dog bites.

 - Never try to approach or touch an unfamiliar dog without first asking for the owner's permission.
 If an owner is not present, do not go near the dog.

 - When meeting an unknown dog, allow the dog to come to you.
-Crouch down or turn to the side.
-Let it sniff your hand before you pet it.
+Allow it to sniff you.
+Do not reach to pet it unless the owner has given permission.
+If the owner and dog cues are appropriate you can, crouch down or turn to the side.
+Always let it sniff your hand before you pet it.

 - Do not put your face close to an unknown dog; this includes "hugs and kisses."